CenterForOpenScience/OSFDocs/docs/add-ons/add-ons_index.rst

     Dataverse: OSF couldn't load [Retry]

+The dropdown is no longer available in the toolbar, requiring the user to refresh the page to see their draft files.

 When the add-on is selected and the Dataverse and Dataset have not been published, a "Publish" button is shown in the toolbar.
 Clicking opens a modal::